Angel in rehab – Not Accepting Applications

 Sponsored by Danny and Ricki in celebration of Bernice & Norm’s 65th wedding anniversary and Norm’s 90th Birthday!

-For more information about Angel, feel free to contact her foster mom Colleen at firstname.lastname@example.org
+For more information on Angel, please contact Courtney at firstname.lastname@example.org

 ** Adoptions within the province of Ontario only